Mute Syntax

 - Metaphors: textural or ambiguous imagery (“a vowel buried in numbers”, “the lull between two equations”, “a pause no voice owns”)

-The full pool includes approximately 90 elements.
-The generator randomly selects one from each array per line.
+The current pool contains 89 elements in total (30 subjects, 30 verbs, 29 metaphors).
+The generator randomly selects one element from each array per line.
 No filtering, memory, or semantic checking occurs.
-Redundancy and awkwardness are not errors but material—texture through repetition and failure.
+Redundancy and awkwardness are not errors but material: texture through repetition and failure.

 The graphical interface is intentionally anachronistic, mimicking the early Macintosh GUI.
 Each element plays a poetic and functional role: